latex3/latex3/l3experimental/README.md

 a galley is normally not restricted: instead certain chunks are taken off the top of an already partially filled galley to form columns or similar areas on a page.
-This process is typically asynchronous but there are ways to control or change its behaviour.
+This process is typically asynchronous but there are ways to control or change its behavior.
 The xgalley module provides a mechanism for filling galleys and controlling the spacing, hyphenation and justification within them.